 An EKG is short for an electrocardiogram; sometimes you may see it abbreviated as an ECG.
 When the heart beats, it sends out electrical waves throughout the heart.
 An EKG basically measures the electrical activity of the heart.
 The EKG machine tracks these beats and electrical impulses and can provide a lot of information regarding the functioning of the heart, revealing either normal cardiac activity or showing what areas of the heart are not functioning properly.

-An EKG is a basic procedure that can be done in the doctor’s office or clinic.
+An EKG is a basic procedure that you can do in the doctor’s office or clinic.
 The procedure does not take long (perhaps 10 or 15 minutes) and involves the placing of about 10 electrodes on your body, mostly on your chest.
 The test is painless and does not involve any electrical shocks.
 The heartbeats and waves related to the electrical impulses are graphed on paper that is in the EKG machine.

 The EKG test is an invaluable diagnostic tool for determining the status of the heart and can reveal many things about a person’s overall cardiac health.
 For starters, the EKG can detect abnormal heart rhythms.
 Abnormal or irregular heart rhythms can lead to many cardiac issues, including heart attacks and strokes.
 Many such issues can be treated with medications while more serious issues may require surgery.